nvmwill/nexmo-developer/_documentation/en/video/server-sdks/node.md

 ### Initializing

-Import the module to get a constructor function for an OpenTok object, then call it with `new` to instantiate an OpenTok object with your own API Key and API Secret.
+Import the module to get a constructor function for an OpenTok object, then call it with `new` to instantiate an OpenTok object with your own App ID and private key.

 ```javascript
 const { Video } = require('@vonage/video');